Schools and Centers

 - Associate of Applied Science in Business Administration-Accounting, Business Administration-Management, Fashion Merchandising and Management, Financial Services, Health Services Administration, Information Technology Management, International Business, Marketing Communications

 Dean, Larry L. Luing School of Business

 The School of Graduate Studies offers opportunities for advanced study.
-Building on Berkeley’s long tradition of successful business education, an initial M.B.A. program in Management will be offered beginning in fall 2015.
-Designed for working professionals, the program will draw upon students’ administrative experience to illustrate key business concepts.
+Building on Berkeley’s long tradition of successful business education, an M.B.A. program in Management was introduced in fall 2015.
+Designed for working professionals, the program draws upon students’ administrative experience to illustrate key business concepts.